ivlabush/dirtesttool/README.md

 In order to run tests Docker daemon need to be started

 ## REST APIs
-Service expose REST APIs to manipulate configuration and runtime of the task, and obtain tasks results or errors
+Service expose REST APIs to manipulate configuration and runtime of the task, and obtain tasks results or errors.
+Please find Swagger UI by following URL ```http://localhost:8080/swagger-ui/index.html``` to familiarise yourself with available REST APIs

 ### Tasks API
 ```GET /tasks/``` provide all existing tasks in the system